3 Board of Directors

 - Producing the Annual Report and annual financial statements, preparing the general meeting and implementing its resolutions

 - Defining business policy, including in particular investment and financial policy

 - Decisions on major transactions, including in particular investments and divestments

 All other tasks are delegated to Group Management.
 In particular, the latter also prepares the following for approval by the Board of Directors: medium-term planning over a period of three years, the annual budget and financial statements and proposals for investments or divestments.
 It conducts operational business.

-Allreal has internal auditors, who periodically report directly to the Risk and Audit Committee.
+Allreal has internal auditors, who report directly to the Risk and Audit Committee half-yearly.
 Allreal staff conduct regular reviews in order to verify property accounts prepared by external property management companies.

 3.8 Information and control instruments vis-à-vis Group Management

 In particular, the Board of Directors has the following supervisory and control instruments at its disposal:

 - Comparative calculation of the annual budget for medium-term planning and corresponding variance analysis (annually)